Chrongle/ESOWStrangler/README.md

 https://github.com/dotnet-architecture/eShopOnWeb

-The code includes the implemented microservices that have overwritten the logic from the monolithic application.
+The code have two folders.
-The code also includes the folder 'ESOWWeb' which is a modified copy of eShopOnWeb with code to integrate to rest of the strangler pattern.
+    - 'ESOWWeb' Which is a modified copy of eShopOnWeb with code to integrate to the strangler pattern.
+    - 'ESOWStrangler' Which are the implemented microservices that can overtake the logiv from the monolithic application.

+The 'ESOWWeb' is used to run the newly modified eShopOnWeb during development.

 The application is runnable with Docker and is using the latest updated images made from this code.

 How to make the application run locally: